 Why they liked it: It's rare that I literally laugh out loud while reading, but Barnes's wry and observant novel about a pair of aging parents and their adult daughters made me do it.

-Where to find it: The Usual Desire to Kill is available in HOLLIS
+Where to find it: The Usual Desire to Kill in HOLLIS